First Time User? Sign Up Now

 Added American Cancer Society as reference 5.

 Updated statistics with estimated new cases and deaths for 2019.
-Revised text to state that from 2007 to 2016 mortality rates declined by about 2% per year in individuals aged 50 years and older and declined by about 4% per year in individuals younger than 50 years.
+Revised text to state that the incidence of melanoma has been increasing for at least 30 years: from 2007 to 2016, the incidence rate increased by 2.2% per year among adults aged 50 years and older; however, data from the same time period indicate that incidence rates decreased by 1.2% per year in individuals younger than 50 years.
+Also revised text to state that from 2013 to 2017 mortality rates declined by 5.7% per year in individuals aged 50 years and older and declined by 7.0% per year in individuals younger than 50 years.

 This summary is written and maintained by the PDQ Screening and Prevention Editorial Board, which is editorially independent of NCI.
 The summary reflects an independent review of the literature and does not represent a policy statement of NCI or NIH.
 More information about summary policies and the role of the PDQ Editorial Boards in maintaining the PDQ summaries can be found on the About This PDQ Summary and PDQ® - NCI's Comprehensive Cancer Database pages.